hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 $$

-Another example is the *Helmholtz free energy* $F = -k_\text{B} T \ln Z[\beta]$, which is minimised in equilibrium.
+Another example is the *Helmholtz free energy* $F = -k_\text{B} T \ln Z[\beta]$, which captures the tradeoff between energy and entropy, and is minimised in equilibrium.
-Free energy tells us at which point the density of states balances exponential suppression of high energy states.

 ## Quantum statistical mechanics

-The partition function also controls the statistics of *quantum* thermodynamic systems.
+The canonical ensemble also describes a quantum mechanical system at finite temperature,
-Instead of a probability distribution $p_\beta$ over classical configurations, we have a probability distribution over *quantum states*, with high energy states suppressed by Boltzmann factors:
+This is now a probability distribution over *quantum states*, with high energy states suppressed by Boltzmann factors:

 $$